top of page

 Bonjour, Je m’appelle Madame Hannam!

 Children at Dane Royd love learning languages and they are keen to explore other cultures and learn about different countries.
-Languages are an integral part of the curriculum and it is rewarding to see children become confident in acquiring listening, speaking, reading and writing skills in different languages.
+Languages are an integral part of the curriculum and it is rewarding to see children become increasingly confident in aspects of language learning, well prepared for learning at Key Stage 3.

 D6704DE603.jpg